Mowee59/PokemonCLI/README.md

-A simple prompt program, using inquierer program, to practice asynchronous operations
+A simple prompt program, using inquierer module, to practice asynchronous operations

 ![Preview](Preview.png)